andycasey/ads/docs/tutorials/libraries.md

 It's okay to `save()` if you don't know whether you need to save or not.
 If there are no changes that need to be updated, then nothing will happen.

 :::{Warning}
-If your Python script finishes or crashes before you call :func:`ads.Library.save`, you will not receive any warnings.
+If your Python script finishes or crashes before you call {func}`ads.Library.save`, you will not receive any warnings.
 :::

 ## Accessing documents in a library